 The Centre for Medical Humanities addresses an emerging field of enquiry in which humanities and social sciences perspectives are brought to bear upon an exploration of the human side of medicine.
 We enjoy funding support from the Wellcome Trust as well as other funders for specific projects.
 These perspectives have a key role to play in analysing our expectations of medicine, and the relationship between medicine and our broader ideas of health, well-being and flourishing.
 We have an active community of postgraduates, a University wide network of affiliate academics and a vibrant programme of seminars, public engagement events, and visiting fellows.

-Please feel free to download the CMH event card.
+Please feel free to download the CMH event card which highlights our upsoming events and projects.

 Keep an eye on the Upcoming Events page also for ad hoc events and venue changes.